zambien/tf-eks-airflow/README.md

 ## Terraform on kind

+`Warning:  I have found the helm_release module to be very buggy especially on the kind provider.
+Don't use it.
+I will leave this section here for posterity.`

 Perhaps you don't want to use EKS and spend your hard earned money learning.
 Hey, I don't blame you.
 Terraform any Kubernetes provider!
 So let's give that a shot with kind.

-You will want yq for this exercise: https://github.com/mikefarah/yq#install

 Create the kind cluster for use by Terraform and set kubectl to use it: